 Ah the great American landscapes – inspiring some of the great literary figures of our time and blowing our minds away with their beauty.
-It’s just…well…I’m not particularly keen on travelling to America at the moment.
-I’ve heard the dude in charge is a bit of a nut-job and they whole country is already armed so I mean…best to leave it?
+But there’s plenty more where that came from.

 You know how when you’re watching car adverts and there’s this sleek Sedan cruising up a costal road as the sun sets, and you just sit there and think to yourself ‘no way does that place exist it’s way to beautiful.’
 Well it does exist.
 And it’s in Cape Town (Chapman’s Peak Drive, to be precise).